-Democrats, Republicans spar in opening of public Trump impeachment hearings
+'Future of the presidency' at stake as Trump impeachment hearings kick off

 Democrats are looking into whether Trump abused his power by withholding $391 million in security aid to Ukraine - a vulnerable U.S. ally facing Russian aggression - as leverage to pressure Kiev into conducting investigations politically beneficial to Trump.
 The money - approved by the U.S. Congress to help Ukraine combat Russia-backed separatists in the eastern part of the country - was later provided to Ukraine.

-Lawmakers in both parties are playing to a sharply polarized electorate as they move deeper into a six-week-old investigation that has cast a shadow over Trump’s presidency with the threat of being removed from office even as he campaigns for a second term.
+Taylor said he became aware that a hold on the security aid was contingent Ukraine opening the investigations.

+In a fresh disclosure, Taylor said his staff told him about a July 26 conversation that U.S. Ambassador to the European Union Gordon Sondland had with Trump following Sondland’s meeting with a Zelenskiy adviser, and that Sondland afterward said Trump cared more about the Biden investigations pushed by his personal lawyer Rudy Giuliani.

-It has been two decades since Americans last witnessed impeachment proceedings against a president, and these will be the first of the social media era.
-Republicans, who then controlled the House, brought impeachment charges against Democratic President Bill Clinton in a scandal involving his sexual relationship with a White House intern.
+In the last U.S. impeachment drama, Republicans, who then controlled the House, brought impeachment charges against Democratic President Bill Clinton in a scandal involving his sexual relationship with a White House intern.
 The Senate ultimately voted to keep Clinton in office.

 Only two U.S. presidents ever have been impeached.
 No president has been removed through the impeachment process.